Bachelor's Amanda Stanton's Domestic Violence Case Is Dismi

 In September, The Bachelor alum was arrested after an alleged physical altercation with her boyfriend Bobby Jacobs in a hotel room in Las Vegas.
 She was formally charged with misdemeanor battery domestic violence a month later and pleaded not guilty.

-On Wednesday, Stanton appeared at a hearing and her case was dismissed, a source told E!
-News exclusively.
+On Wednesday, Stanton appeared at a hearing and her case was dismissed, the district attorney's office told E!
+News.
 Jacobs was not present at the hearing, a court spokesperson said.
 Neither has commented about the ruling and the two remain together.
 They had started dating earlier this year.

 Meanwhile, Stanton and Jacobs returned to Las Vegas for a trip.
 The two posted on their Instagrams pics taken at the Bellagio hotel.